atmb4u/scopemate/README.md

 ### Setting up the OpenAI API Key

-ScopeMate requires an OpenAI API key to function.
+scopemate requires an OpenAI API key to function.
 Set it as an environment variable:

 #### macOS/Linux
 ```bash